-Initial shock turned to anger and then harassment against Palmer, along with his wife and daughter.
+Initial shock turned to anger and then harassment against the hunter, Palmer, along with his wife and daughter.
 For weeks, the public continued to argue the legality of the kill.
 Meanwhile, online petitions raised signatures in hopes of garnering enough support to have Palmer extradited and face criminal charges.

 Although Cecil was part of a long term study at Oxford University for lion conservation, most publications neglected to mention the depth of human vs. animal conflict in Zimbabwe.
 Imposing views of the western world, who have all but eradicated their own native apex predators, are in no position to dictate the ethics surrounding trophy hunting or trivialize the struggle and danger of those who cohabit alongside wild animals.